UKHomeOffice/aws-budget-alerting/README.md

 # Setting up alerts for AWS Budgets

-This repo contains cloudformation templates that can be used to create a stack monitoring AWS Budgets and posting messages to a Slack channel if the actual or the forecasted costs  are above given thresholds.
+This repo contains cloudformation templates that can be used to create a stack monitoring AWS Budgets and post messages to a Slack channel if the actual or the forecasted costs are above given thresholds.

 The CloudFormation stacks are created using Troposphere.